RedMser/ChatLane/README.md

 # Technical info

+Read on for all those developers, contributors and reverse-engineers among you.

 ## Repository structure

 - `CLI`: A bridge that converts between a human-readable interchange YAML config format, and a fully bundled VPK add-on which can be loaded as-is into Deadlock.